avocadoneko/AutoRisizeHeight/README.md

 ## Features

-- Automatically resize the height of selected frames to fit the objects inside
+- Automatically resize the height of selected frames, components or instances to fit the objects inside
 - Keep the top edge of the frame fixed while resizing
 - Display an error message if no frames are selected

 ## How to use

-1. Select the frames you want to resize
+1. Select the frames　(or components or instances) you want to resize
 2. Activate the Auto Resize Frame plugin
 3. If no frames are selected, a brief error message stating "Please select at least one Frame" will appear at the bottom center of the Figma app screen